 The 1970s were a tough period for many independent automakers who struggled to sell their products during the 1973 oil crisis which shook the whole industry, killing off big, powerful engines and taking many small manufacturers down.

-Heads at BMW struck deals with numerous Italian companies which had the technology needed to develop the flagship supercar.
+Heads at BMW struck deals with numerous Italian companies that had the technology needed to develop the flagship supercar.
 The design went to the versatile Giorgetto Giugiaro and his Italdesign studio.
-Having already designed several wedge shaped mid-engined cars like the De Tomaso Mangusta, Lotus Esprit S1, Maserati Bora and Merak, Giugiaro was exactly who BMW needed for the job.
-Moreover, Giugiaro already collaborated with BMW during his tenure at Bertone, where he designed BMW 3200 CS, the first car to feature the C-pillar kink later attributed to Wilhelm Hoffmeister.
+Having already designed several wedge-shaped mid engined vehicles like the De Tomaso Mangusta, Lotus Esprit S1, Maserati Bora, and Merak, Giugiaro was exactly who they needed for the job.
+Moreover, Giugiaro already collaborated with them during his tenure at Bertone, where he designed BMW 3200 CS, the first vehicle to feature the C-pillar kink later attributed to Wilhelm Hoffmeister.

 When it came to the mechanical part, Dallara was entrusted to engineer the chassis and the suspension, whereas the body manufacturing was to be done by TIR (Trasformazione Italiana Resina).
 Finally, Lamborghini was commissioned to fine-tune the spaceframe chassis, and more importantly, to assemble the cars and deliver them back to Germany where Baur was supposed to conduct final inspections.

 Lamborghini was chosen for being the most experienced in making mid-engined cars, but also for being the manufacturer struggling the most.
-By entrusting the company to complete the cars, BMW wanted to pump in some cash to help them survive the hard times.
-But, what seemed as an upper hand to BMW soon became the issue that almost stalled the whole project.
+By entrusting the company to complete the vehicles, BMW wanted to pump in some cash to help them survive the hard times.
+But, what seemed like an upper hand to them soon became the issue that almost stalled the whole project.

-Financial hardships Lamborghini encountered had a big impact on the company, so Lamborghini was forced to pull over from the deal after completing only a handful of pre-production prototypes.
-With the company unable to continue, BMW switched the production to Marchesi, an immensely experienced Modena-based chassis builder which co-developed the Lamborghini Countach among other projects.
+The financial hardships Lamborghini encountered had a big impact on the company, so Lamborghini was forced to pull over from the deal after completing only a handful of pre-production prototypes.
+With the company unable to continue, BMW switched the manufacturing of the production car to Marchesi, an immensely experienced Modena-based chassis builder which co-developed the Lamborghini Countach among other projects.

-After departing from Lamborghini, a group of engineers founded Italengineering, a company which agreed to finish off the development of the car, while Italdesign took over the final assembly process.
+After departing from Lamborghini, a group of engineers founded Italengineering, a company that agreed to finish off the development of the unit, while Italdesign took over the final assembly process.

-Delays in production and assembly meant that BMW struggled to qualify for Group 4 racing as quickly as they hoped to, and sales results didn’t help either.
-The M1 was still too far from BMW’s identity and the price of $115,000 was another factor that resulted in low demand.
+Delays in production and assembly meant that they struggled to qualify for Group 4 racing as quickly as they hoped to, and sales results didn’t help either.
+The unit was still too far from BMW’s identity and the price of $115,000 was another factor that resulted in low demand.

-The planned production had to stretch between 1978 and 1981 and in the end, BMW built a total of 397 road cars and 53 race cars.
+The planned car production had to stretch between 1978 and 1981 and in the end, BMW built a total of 397 road vehicles and 53 race cars.

 Body of the M1

-A significant departure from cute and boxy New Class cars, the BMW Turbo was the direction BMW wanted to go when commissioning the M1 from Italdesign.
+A significant departure from cute and boxy New Class cars, the BMW Turbo was the direction they wanted to go when commissioning the unit from Italdesign.
 Designing the M1, Giugiaro followed the guidelines, yet leaving his mark on the final product.

 The end result was a look well worthy of 1970s supercars.
-Even though the M1 lost its gullwing doors to a conventional, the wedge-shaped two-seater didn’t lose any drama.
+Even though the vehicle lost its gullwing doors to conventional ones, the wedge-shaped two-seater didn’t lose any drama.

 The clean front end featured a miniature rectangular kidney grille, pop-up headlights were a must for maintaining the low-slung silhouette and the back quarter panels featured prominent cooling vents in matte black.

-The dual-logo rear end was carried over from the Turbo concept, as if BMW tried to underline the fact that this car is not any Italian sports car, but a proud Teutonic thoroughbred.
+The dual-logo rear end was carried over from the Turbo concept as if they tried to underline the fact that this vehicle is not any Italian sports car, but a proud Teutonic thoroughbred.

-In an effort to keep the weight down, the body of the M1 was constructed in fiberglass, but in the end it weighed 2,866 lb.
+In an effort to keep the weight down, the body of the vehicle was constructed in fiberglass, but in the end, it weighed 2,866 lb.
 While that’s considered lightweight for today’s standard, the M1 was a heavy car for its day, meaning that BMW Motorsport engineers had their hands full of work to lighten it for racing purposes.

-The fiberglass body of the M1 was bonded and riveted onto a tubular steel space-frame chassis, and as such, it was a typical supercar of the era.
+The fiberglass body of the unit was bonded and riveted onto a tubular steel space-frame chassis, and as such, it was a typical supercar of the era.

-Gianpaolo Dallara’s construction provided the M1 with adequate structural rigidity for track racing, yet a civilized driving experience of road going cars.
+Gianpaolo Dallara’s construction provided the vehicle with adequate structural rigidity for track racing, yet a civilized driving experience of road-going cars.

 Engine and Transmission

-BMW might not have the mid-engined know how, nor the capacities to assemble the M1 at its plant, but what it had was a superb engine.
-The M1 was fitted with a M88, an engine closely based on the racing unit found in the 3.5 CSL.
+BMW might not have the mid-engined know-how, nor the capacities to assemble the M1 at its plant, but what it had was a superb engine.
+The car was fitted with a M88, an engine closely based on the racing unit found in the 3.5 CSL.

-An experienced BMW Motorsport engineer Paul Rosche constructed the M88, the 3.5-liter inline-six with dual overhead camshafts, 24 valves, Magneti-Marelli ignition, Kugelfischer-Bosch mechanical fuel injection, six separate throttle bodies and dry sump lubrication.
+An experienced BMW Motorsport engineer Paul Rosche constructed the M88, the 3.5-liter inline-six with dual overhead camshafts, 24 valves, Magneti Marelli ignition system, Kugelfischer-Bosch mechanical fuel injection, six separate throttle bodies and dry sump lubrication.

 Thanks to clever construction, the M88 had impressive performance, pushing 273 horsepower and 243 lb-ft of torque in street trim.
 This power was enough to propel the M1 to a top speed of 160 MPH with an impressive 0-60 sprint of 5.6 seconds.

-Being a race-ready road car, the BMW M1 was offered with just one transmission choice, the 5-speed manual.
+Being a race-ready road car, the vehicle was offered with just one transmission choice, the 5-speed manual.
 It was a ZF transmission with a 40% locking LSD and racy dogleg pattern enabling efficient gear shifting during racing or spirited driving.

 Handling and Suspension

-The M1 featured an unassisted rack-and-pinion setup, a modern system providing optimal control and precision.
+The vehicle featured an unassisted rack-and-pinion setup, a modern system providing optimal control and precision.

-Dallara fitted the M1 with a double wishbone suspension setup featuring gas filled dampers and adjustable coil springs, with front and rear anti-roll bar further stiffening the spaceframe chassis, minimizing roll.
+Lamborghini’s Gianpaolo Dallara designed the M1 with a double-wishbone suspension setup featuring gas filled dampers and adjustable coil springs, with front and rear anti-roll bar further stiffening the spaceframe chassis, minimizing roll.

 Wheels and Brakes

 The rear wheels of the M1 were wider, meaning that the front 16×7 wheels sported 205/55 VR16 while 16×8 rears had 225/50 VR16 pneumatics.
-The M1 used Pirelli P7 tires, a go-to tire set for high performance cars since their introduction in 1971 as OEM rubber for the Countach.
+The vehicle used Pirelli P7 tires, a go-to tire set for high-performance cars since their introduction in 1971 as OEM rubber for the Countach.

-The M1 utilized several Campagnolo wheel designs, the most iconic being closed aluminum alloy wheels featuring five clusters of horizontal vents.
-These iconic wheels not only completed the futuristic design of the M1, but also had a functional purpose cooling the 11.8-inch ventilated steel discs in the front and 11.7-inch discs in the back.
+The M1 utilized several Campagnolo wheel designs, the most iconic being closed aluminum-alloy wheels featuring five clusters of horizontal vents.
+These iconic wheels not only completed the futuristic design of the unit but also had a functional purpose cooling the 11.8-inch ventilated steel discs in the front and 11.7-inch discs in the back.